Skip to content

 Use generated SDK to stream

 A stack definition is a Rust module that maps structure from the IDL into a rich, queryable state ready to consume in your application layer.
-Using Hyperstack’s expressive DSL, you define entities, field mappings, aggregations, computed fields, relationships, and more — all in declarative Rust syntax.
+Using Arete’s expressive DSL, you define entities, field mappings, aggregations, computed fields, relationships, and more — all in declarative Rust syntax.

-use hyperstack::{hyperstack, Stream};
+use arete::{arete, Stream};

-#[hyperstack(idl = "my_program.json")]
+#[arete(idl = "my_program.json")]

 pub mod ore_stack {